Where do aardvarks live?

 Aardvarks are picky eaters.

-Aardvarks are specialized for eating termites.
+This species is specialized for eating termites.
 They move from one termite mound to another, dismantling the hills with their powerful claws.
-Insects are trapped by the aardvark's long, protractile tongue (as long as 12 inches), which is covered with thick, sticky saliva.
-Sometimes, the aardvark will press its snout against an opening in a mound and suck up the termites.
+Insects are trapped by their long protractile tongue (as long as 30 centimeters), which is covered with thick, sticky saliva.
+Their impeccable sense of smell allows them to catch termites outside of the mounds.
+Sometimes they will press their snout against an opening in a mound and suck up the termites.